These are the most common questions we received via mail.

 EMDB can run on Linux using Wine I am told.
 I don't have experience with this myself...

 Good question!
 Use the manual backup feature in the Backups section of the Options dialog.
-Browse for a safe location (e.g. other hard disk, network drive or memory stick).
+Select a safe location (e.g. other hard disk, network drive or memory stick) and hit the Create button.

 No. I'm sorry.
 I knowe some people do store books or audio cds in EMDB but I didn't design it for such usage.